vincentntang/SMS-ImageID/readme.md

 Send over a SMS text with an image to a designated phone number.

-In the response, you will get a respond based on with Clarifai API endpoint thinks the image is
+It will send a response based on what the Clarifai API thinks the image is

 ## Installation